timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

  - The publisher may not renew their manifest or CRL in time, because they assume that their current manifest and CRL have not yet expired or become stale
+   - Changes to publishers may not have been persisted.
+Newly registered publishers may not be present, recently removed publishers may still be present.

 Therefore, the Publication Server SHOULD notify publishing CAs about this issue if it occurs, so that a full manually triggered resynchronisation can then be